Skip to content

 MIF is designed to be:

-• Human-Readable: Valid Obsidian notes that work in any Markdown editor
+• Human-Readable: valid CommonMark notes that work in any Markdown editor

 • Machine-Processable: JSON-LD with semantic web compatibility

-• Extensible: Support custom properties without breaking compatibility
+• Extensible: domain profiles extend the base without breaking compatibility

 The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in RFC 2119.